-Although research into the link between food availability and diet is relatively undeveloped some academic studies suggests that low healthy food retail provision and high unhealthy food provision (such as fast food takeaways) are associated with poor dietary behaviours^{14, 15}.
+Although research into the link between food availability and diet is relatively undeveloped some academic studies suggests that low healthy food retail provision and high unhealthy food provision (such as fast food takeaways) are associated with poor dietary behaviours (Caldwell et al., 2009; Zenk et al., 2009).
 In B&NES there are approximately 116 fast food takeaway outlets with an average of 52-63 outlets per 100,000 population (See map appendix 6).
 This is lower than the UK national average of 77 fast food takeaways per 100,000 population (See appendix 6).

-Food culture: cooking, knowledge and skills
+Food Culture: Cooking, knowledge, skills

 The causes of unhealthy diets and obesity are also linked to shifts in food culture.
-Over the last decade there has been an increasing trend towards the consumption of fast food, pre-prepared, convenience food products and a decline in cooking from scratch^{16, 17}.
-Evidence from Change For Life suggests that 96% of households use pre-prepared foods (e.g. pizza, chicken nuggets) and only 16% cook from scratch every day17.
+Over the last decade there has been an increasing trend towards the consumption of fast food, preprepared, convenience food products and a decline in cooking from scratch (Grinnel-Wright et al., 2013; Ute, 2013).
+Evidence from Change For Life suggests that 96% of households use pre-prepared foods (e.g. pizza, chicken nuggets) and only 16% cook from scratch every day (Ute, 2013).

-This shift in consumer behaviour is not only associated with a rise in obesity, but it has contributed to a national decline in cooking ability, with 1 in 6 people lacking the skills, confidence and ability to cook and prepare meals from scratch affecting their ability to feed themselves healthily and affordably^{18, 19}.
-Evidence suggests that the reasons for these trends are associated with increased time constraints, shifting family priorities, the effect of food advertising, an increased availability of pre-prepared foods and decreased opportunities for cooking skill acquisition both within the home and public-sector educational organisations20.
+This shift in consumer behaviour is not only associated with a rise in obesity, but it has contributed to a national decline in cooking ability, with 1 in 6 people lacking the skills, confidence and ability to cook and prepare meals from scratch affecting their ability to feed themselves healthily and affordably (Good Food 2011; Short, 2003).
+Evidence suggests that the reasons for these trends are associated with increased time constraints, shifting family priorities, the effect of food advertising, an increased availability of pre-prepared foods and decreased opportunities for cooking skill acquisition both within the home and public-sector educational organisations (Chenhall, 2010).